rackerlabs/auter/README.md

 # auter

+Automatic updates for RHEL, CentOS or Fedora servers, with the ability to run pre/post hooks, pre-download packages & reboot after the updates.

 **Enable/Disable**

 Adds or removes a lockfile that auter will check the presence of to see whether to do anything: